py-vcon/py-vcon/README.md

  * **Analysis** (e.g. transcritpions, translations, summary, notes, sentiment analysis, action items, bullet points, etc.).

 The point of a vCon standard is to make it easier to integrate communication platforms with post conversation analysis services.
-We want to make it easier to take your converstation data from your contact center, phone applicaiton, video conferencing service and allow you use 3rd party SaaS offerings for conversation analysis.
+We want to make it easier to take your converstation data from your contact center, phone application or video conferencing service and allow you use 3rd party SaaS offerings for conversation analysis.

 Want to learn more about vCon? see: [What is a vCon?](#what-is-a-vcon)